rossislike/react-node-app/README.md

-# How to Create a React App with a Node Backendmkdir react-node-app
+# How to Create a React App with a Node Backend

+mkdir react-node-app\
 cd react-node-app\
 npm init -y\
 npm i nodemon --save-dev\